IBM/secure-and-personalize-your-app-using-appid/README.md

    ```
    https://<your-front-end-service-application-url>/callback
    ```
-   >Note" Replace the placeholder <your-front-end-service-application-url>  with the `Front end` service URL noted earlier.
+   >Note: Replace the placeholder <your-front-end-service-application-url>  with the `Front end` service URL noted earlier.

    Now you are all set to access your application using the `Front end` service URL.